Search posts:

 Safety and Effectiveness

 IPT was developed in 1932 by Dr. Donato Perez Garcia, Sr. and first used to treat cancer in 1945 as part of a holistic treatment program that also included nutrition and mind/body healing techniques.
-IPT has been used to treat a variety of cancers including:
+We always recommend that our health coaching clients seek out trauma-informed therapy such as Eye Movement Desensitization and Reprocessing (EMDR) or psilocybin therapy to reduce cancer anxiety and cancer treatment trauma as a part of the treatment process.
+Many cancer patients develop Post-Traumatic Stress Disorder (PTSD) which can hijack their body's response to healing.
+Click here to read more about powerful trauma-informed PTSD treatments you can do at home.

-* in a study that examined multi-drug resistant metastatic breast cancer, IPT using methotrexate and insulin produced a scientifically significant anti-tumor response that was not seen when using only methotrexate or only insulin [6]
+* Note that in a study that examined multi-drug resistant metastatic breast cancer, IPT using methotrexate and insulin produced a scientifically significant anti-tumor response that was not seen when using only methotrexate or only insulin [6]

-*in castration-resistant prostate cancer, IPT has had promising results [4]
+*Note that in castration-resistant prostate cancer, IPT has had promising results [4]

 *for brain tumors smaller than 2 cm, Dr. Perez Garcia has reported a tumor shrinkage response rate of 65% when no other therapies or surgeries are used except IPT [9]